dcamposliz/dataScience_stockMarket/README.md

 This project uses R, HTML, CSS, and JavaScript.

+--
+--

 To understand this project, you should answer these questions for yourself:

+- Do I love data?
+Why?

-- Do I like data, statistics, probability?
+- Do I have a basic understanding of statistics? programming?

-- Why?

 - What is the mean?